shujarafi/face-detect/README.md

-# Detect Faces and rotate a Servo
+# Detect Faces Real time and rotate a Servo
 Detect Faces Using OpenCV with Python and Rotate Servo through Arduino.

 Store Faces in SQLite DB